 - Petroleum industry-related chemicals

-An International Prognostic Scoring System (IPSS) has been developed that assigns a low, intermediate, or high prognosis risk value to a person's MDS.
-It evaluates information on how many blasts are present in the bone marrow, the number of different cell types that are low, and the chromosome abnormalities present.
-Based on these, it assigns a prognosis risk, an estimated median survival time, and a likelihood of progressing to develop acute myeloid leukemia (AML) within a specified time.
+An International Prognostic Scoring System (IPSS) was developed in 1997 that assigns a low, intermediate, or high prognosis risk value to a person's MDS.
+The IPSS was revised in 2012 (known as IPSS-R) to incorporate more detailed disease factors (number of blasts, cytogenetics, hemoglobin, absolute neutrophil count, platelet count) and patient's age.
+The IPSS-R is more precise in predicting outcome than the original IPSS.
+It assigns a prognosis risk, an estimated median survival time, and a likelihood of progressing to acute myeloid leukemia (AML) within a specified time.

 Those at a low risk are likely to live longer and are less likely to progress to AML in the next few years, while those at the highest risk are likely to have a poorer prognosis and are more likely to progress to AML within the next few months.

-It is important to note that this tool looks at likelihood and cannot determine what will exactly happen with a specific person.
+It is important to note that these tools look at likelihood and cannot determine what will exactly happen with a specific person.